Changing from a sole trader to a limited company

 Covering your liabilities as a director

-You may also want to review your insurance cover.
-It's a common misconception that directors of limited companies are limited in their liability if the company goes bust, they will not be held personally accountable.
+It's a common misconception that directors of limited companies are limited in their liability if the company goes bust, and they will not be held personally accountable.
 The reality is that directors can be held responsible and legal action can be taken against them to recover funds, which puts personal wealth at risk.
 Directors and officers insurance covers against the costs of defending the directors and officers of a company if they are accused of wrongdoing; it is a relatively inexpensive cover (our premiums start at just £4 a month for a £25,000 limit) and can give you peace of mind that you will be covered if allegations were made against you.

 Need some help?